 This guidance will be updated regularly as new information becomes available.

-- Management is summarised in Australia with the Living Guidelines.
+- Evidence on management is summarised in Australia with the Living Guidelines.

 - The recommended process to guide clinical decision making and governance of off-label use of medicines in Australia is described in the Council of Australian Therapeutic Advisory Groups (CATAG) Guiding principles.

-- Resources regarding off-label experimental use of specific COVID-19 therapies in deteriorating or critically ill patients and clinical trials approved in NSW are available from NSW TAG, which does not endorse use outside a clinical trial setting.
+- Resources regarding use of specific COVID-19 therapies in hospitalised patients (patient/carer information and consent forms, drug guidelines and IPU/outcomes forms) and a summary of clinical trials approved in NSW are available from NSW TAG.

 - Worldwide clinical trials are listed at: Global Coronavirus COVID-19 Clinical Trial Tracker.

 - Australia and NZ clinical trials are listed at: Australian New Zealand Clinical Trials Registry (ANZCTR) (search COVID studies).

 - Antiviral Expert Advisory Group chaired by Prof Tania Sorrell